anuket-project/anuket-specifications/doc/tech/usecases.md

 <a name="5.1.3"></a>
 ### 5.1.3 Approach & Scope

-All gaps under Reference Model , Reference Architecture 01 -OpenStack- , Reference Architecture 02 - K8s will be identified and Edge requirements will be fulfilled  under Reference Model , Reference Architecture 01 -OpenStack- , Reference Architecture 02 - K8s
+All Edge requirement gaps under Reference Model , Reference Architecture 01 (OpenStack), Reference Architecture 02 (Kubernetes) will be identified and fulfilled.

 Edge scope under CNTT will cover :